CormacMcCarthy/Latin-101/reading3.md

 7. What case is ei in line 6 and what function does it play in the sentence?

 8. What irregular verb does exierunt (line 7) come from?
-The irregular verb exierunt comes from exeo.
+The irregular verb exierunt comes from eo + prefix ex.

 **B. Translate the passage.**